Sunday, December 20, 2009

 Secretary Duncan then suggests a path forward:

-"It's time we all admit that just as our testing system is deeply flawed—so is our teacher evaluation system—and the losers are not just the children.
+He echos my philosophy well.
+Sitting back and saying that our standardized tests are not good enough is easy.
+Advocating for or against merit pay is easy.
+Getting the differing sides and stakeholders to come together and solve these problems is tough."It's time we all admit that just as our testing system is deeply flawed—so is our teacher evaluation system—and the losers are not just the children.
 When great teachers are unrecognized and unrewarded—when struggling teachers are unsupported—and when failing teachers are unaddressed—the teaching profession is damaged.

 We need to work together to fix this and I will meet you more than halfway.
 I will demand the same of every principal, administrator, school board member, elected official and parent.
 I ask only the same of you that I ask of myself and others."